 You can tab to a map radio button below, and then press your keyboard arrows.

 The city of Hiroshima was destroyed by an atomic bomb on August 6, 1945.
-From Hiroshima to Hope promotes peace and remembers victims of war with music, speakers, and candle-lit lanterns floated on Green Lake at 8 p.m. near Seattle Public Theater (Bathhouse Theater), 7312 West Green Lake Drive N in Seattle.
+From Hiroshima to Hope promotes peace and remembers victims of war with a gathering (6 p.m.), speakers & performers (7 p.m.), and candle-lit lanterns floated on the lake (8 p.m.) south of Seattle Public Theater (Bathhouse Theater), 7312 West Green Lake Drive N in Seattle.
 Free.

 Bike 24 to 41 miles car-free to the amazing mile-high summit in the Olympic Mountains during Ride the Hurricane, which begins at Port Angeles City Pier on N Lincoln St. in Port Angeles.
 The 24-mile route begins in Olympic National Park.